Why should you outsource to POST & CLAIM

-Schedule an consultation with us at email@example.com or complete the form under contact us.
+Schedule a consultation with us at firstname.lastname@example.org or complete the form under contact us.

-POST & CLAIM will perform a coding and billing analysis to identify your medical billing administrative tasks (no cost to the provider) only applies to signed contracted clients.
+POST & CLAIM will perform a coding and billing analysis to identify your medical billing administrative tasks ( at no cost to the provider) only applies to signed contracted clients.

 Medical Billing for Non-Profit Organizations- 7%